Gibby drops out of picture and leaves Twins' rotation an emaciated mess

 “Are we aiming in the zone?
 Are we trying to attack in the zone or not?’’

-Desperate though the Twins are without Pineda, I don’t think there’s much Gibson could do in a start next week to fill the decisionmakers with confidence to give him a turn against the Yankees or the Astros, not after Thursday’s abomination.
+Desperate though the Twins are without Pineda, I don’t think there’s much Gibson could do in a start next week to fill the decisionmakers with confidence to give him a turn against the Yankees or the Astros in the first round of the playoffs, not after Thursday’s abomination.

-Remembering there’s no chance the Twins will want fly-ball pitcher Odorizzi facing the Yankees on their New York softball field, the rotation for a best 3-of-5 figures to fall like this:
+Remembering there’s no chance the Twins will want fly-ball pitcher such as Odorizzi facing the Yankees in New York, the rotation for a best 3-of-5 figures to fall like this:

 Game 1-Jose Berrios.
-Game 2-Martin Perez, with a quick hook at the ready.
-Game 3 (at Target Field)-Odorizzi.
+Game 2-Martin Perez, with a quick hook and heavy bullpen use.
+Game 3 (at Target Field)-Jake Odorizzi.
 Game 4-“Opener’’ and/or bullpen game.
 And back to Berrios if there’s a Game 5.

 The Twins will be large underdogs to the Yankees, but there’s a bit of hope that they can do damage vs. New York’s rotation.
-If they are down in the sixth inning and have to beat the Yankees’ bullpen, it will be, “See ya in Fort Myers,’’ as an astute Twins’ follower often says (although mostly in July in this decade, not October).
+If they are down in the sixth inning and have to beat the Yankees’ bullpen, well, “See ya in Fort Myers,’’ as an astute Twins’ follower often says (although usually in July in this decade, not October).

 As for Houston … it would be nice to win one and stop that 13-game postseason losing streak that dates to Game 2 of the 2004 division series vs. the Yankees.